-- Once on site, before heading to work areas personnel will undergo soil removal procedures at the campsite.
+- Once on site, before heading to work areas personnel will undergo soil removal procedures.
 These same procedures will also be repeated before exiting work areas. - Soil from PPE and handheld equipment will be cleaned off into wash stations.
 Solution from the wash stations is buried in a sump at least 20m from any watercourse.